Here in Vancouver, we have a terrific selection of restaurants to choose from. That’s one of the great benefits of living in a multicultural city.

 3. Make a Healthy Swap.
 Most people aren’t consuming enough veggies! ³ Instead of having fries or potatoes with your meal, ask if you can opt for veggies instead or add an extra serving.
 Steamed broccoli, kale, carrots, cauliflower etc. are low in calories and high in fiber and bone-boosting minerals.

 4. Choose Fish.
 Seafood is a great choice when eating out.
 Order omega-3 rich wild salmon or mackerel, which also contain significant amounts of protein.⁶ Inflammation is one of the culprits behind conditions such as osteoporosis, rheumatoid arthritis and dementia.
-Omega 3 fatty acids EPA and DHA combat that inflammation so choose these dietary options.
-Along with a high-quality fish oil this will give you your daily 2.6 grams RDA of EPA and DHA.
+Omega 3 fatty acids EPA and DHA help ease that inflammation so choose these dietary options.
+Along with a high-quality fish oil this will give you your daily 2.6 grams RDI of EPA and DHA.